Three Worlds Model of Personality

 What is the Three World Model of Personality and what are the advantages?

-The Three World Model of Personality was developed by the psychologist Bernd Schmid.
+The Three Worlds Model of Personality was developed by the psychologist Bernd Schmid.
 It extends the common understanding of role conflicts of a person who often has to decide between work and private life, e.g. questions about overtime versus time for the family.
-The Three World-Model of Personality defines a further category by dividing the professional role into the professional world and the organisational world.
+The Three Worlds Model of Personality defines a further category by dividing the professional role into the professional world and the organisational world.
 According to the model, every working person thus assumes three roles as a personality:

 - Private world

 - Professional world – this is where professional tasks such as Scrum Master, Product Owner or Requirements Analyst are based.